 The most common way to present the directions is in numbered or separate paragraphs for each step.
 This should help you intuit where the missing ingredient should be added based on its placement in the ingredient list.

 Should the ingredient be missing from the “Ingredient List,” you will have to guess the quantity to use.
-Having the ingredients listed by size within order of use, should give you a fair indication of the amount needed.
+Having the ingredients listed by size within order of use, could give you a fair indication of the amount needed.

 Spread the garlic over the bottom of a roasting pan and lay the thyme sprigs across the top of the garlic.

 Heat the oil in a frying pan over high heat.

 Season the chicken, both sides, with the salt and pepper.

 Sear the chicken for three minutes, skin slide down.
 Don’t crowd the pan, sear in batches as needed.

 Lay the seared chicken on top of the garlic and thyme in the roasting pan.

 Add the cognac and wine to the frying pan, bring to a boil and deglaze the pan by scrapping the fond with a wooden spoon.
 Reduce the liquid to one-quarter cup.